Cheapest electricity tariff for big families in the UK (June 2026 guide)

 |---|---|---|---|---|

-| Fixed | Locks in a competitive unit rate; easy budgeting across school terms & winter. | Exit fees; could miss out if prices fall. | Often direct debit; credit checks vary by supplier. | You want stability and predictable bills. |
+| Fixed | Locks in a competitive unit rate below the July cap; easy budgeting across school terms & winter. | Exit fees; could miss out if prices fall. | Often direct debit; credit checks vary by supplier. | You want stability and predictable bills. |

 | Tracker | Can undercut fixed rates in some periods; transparent pricing approach. | Price can rise; budgeting harder for large usage. | Terms vary; check update frequency and any caps. | You can tolerate changes and monitor rates. |

-| Time-of-use | Low off-peak rates can cut costs for dishwashers/laundry/EV charging. | Peak rates may be higher; savings depend on behaviour. | Usually requires smart meter; schedule discipline helps. | You can shift 20–40%+ usage off-peak. |
+| Time-of-use | Low off-peak rates can cut costs for dishwashers/laundry/EV charging below the cap. | Peak rates may be higher; savings depend on behaviour. | Usually requires smart meter; schedule discipline helps. | You can shift 20–40%+ usage off-peak. |

-| SVT (price cap) | Flexible; may be the default safe option while you gather usage info. | Often not the cheapest for high-use families. | Generally open to most customers. | You need flexibility and no exit fees. |
+| SVT (price cap) | Flexible; may be the default safe option while you gather usage info. | Rises with the cap to £1,862-equivalent rates on 1 July 2026; often not the cheapest for high-use families. | Generally open to most customers. | You need flexibility and no exit fees. |

 Decision checklist (big family edition)